junxit/us-congress-bills-113/bill.md

 > - **(d)** *Reports* At least every 2 years, the Advisory Committee shall report to the Director on the assessments carried out under subsection (b) and its recommendations for ways to improve the Program.
 > - **(e)** *Charter* Notwithstanding section 14(b)(2) of the Federal Advisory Committee Act (5 U.S.C.
 App), the Advisory Committee shall not be required to file a charter subsequent to its initial charter, filed under section 9(c) of such Act, before the termination date specified in subsection (f) of this section.
 > - **(f)** *Termination* The Advisory Committee shall terminate on September 30, 2016.
+> - **(g)** *Conflict of interest* An Advisory Committee member shall recuse himself from any Advisory Committee activity in which he has an actual pecuniary interest.

 ## § 5.
 Authorization of appropriations